-With over 25 years of experience in the development, management, and operations of global research and public health initiatives, Roger Tatoud has acquired expertise in science, research, operations, finance, fundraising, legal, and management for not-for-profit organizations.
+With over 25 years of experience in global research and public health, Roger Tatoud brings expertise across science, operations, finance, fundraising, legal, and management in the not-for-profit sector.

-Previously, Roger was responsible for the global operations and management of a clinical immunology reference laboratory in London, with strong connections to East and Southern Africa.
-He also led a key research service office dedicated to the development and management of clinical and translational research from product manufacture (GMP) to clinical research (GCP – GCLP), and research dissemination, overseeing and contributing to the management of over 20 national and international multicenter research partnerships.
+Previously, Roger managed operations for a clinical immunology reference laboratory in London, working closely with partners in East and Southern Africa.
+He also directed a research service office supporting clinical and translational research, overseeing more than 20 international multicenter partnerships.

 Chairing a panel on HIV vaccine efficacy at the IAS Science Conference 2019 in Mexico.
 From left to right: Moses “Supercharger” Nsubuga, Jared Baeten, Carl Dieffenbach, Helen Rees, Willem Hanekom, and on my left Linda-Gail Bekker.